Soccer's 'King' Pele mourned around the globe

 Former Brazil President Dilma Rousseff wrote: "Thank you for the joy you gave the Brazilian people and the people of the world.
 No one has been a king so loved."

+Sao Paulo's government said it would name a new road complex to the city of Santos, where Pele played club soccer, "Rei Pele" ('King Pele').

-There was a minute's silence at Spain's LaLiga games and a minute's applause at Olympique de Marseille's Stade Velodrome as the sport heaped honour on one of the greatest athletes in modern history, the only man to win the World Cup three times.
+There was a minute's silence at Spain's LaLiga games and a minute's applause at Olympique de Marseille's Stade Velodrome as the sport heaped honour on one of the greatest athletes in modern history.
+Rio's "Christ the Redeemer" statue was lit up in green and yellow in tribute.

 "Before Pele, football was just a sport.
 Pele changed everything.
 He turned football into art, into entertainment," wrote Brazil forward Neymar.
 "He's gone, but his magic will remain."

+Former Brazil striker Ronaldo wrote: "The world mourns.
+The sadness of farewell mixed with the immense pride of history written."

+FIFA President Gianni Infantino wrote in a lengthy tribute that Pele had "achieved immortality," recalling the top moments from his career, including the "Pele run-around" at the 1970 World Cup and his goal in the 1958 World Cup final at the age of only 17.

-With 1,281 goals in 1,366 games, according to FIFA, his on-field statistics were matched only by his social impact and the Brazilian Football Confederation (CBF) declared him "The King of Soccer."
+With 1,281 goals in 1,366 games, according to FIFA, his on-field statistics were matched only by his social impact.
+The Brazilian Football Confederation (CBF) declared Pele, the only player to win the World Cup three times, "The King of Soccer."

 "A Black, poor boy born in Tres Coracoes, Pele showed us that there is always a new path," the CBF wrote.
 "The King gave us a new Brazil and we can only thank him for his legacy."